Home Staging Tips

-Start with the outside of your house, or your curb appeal.
-Look at the outside of your house from the view of a passerby.
-What jumps out at you?
-What wonderful features seem waiting to be noticed?
-Acknowledging this helps us to decide what steps we can take to entice buyers from the street and into your home.
-If your home's exterior isn't up to par with touched up paint and colorful garden plants it's time to get those things done.
-Refer to the Curb Appeal Checklist and raise your house's final selling price.
+First, look at the exterior of your home, or your curb appeal.
+Inspect the exterior of your home from a street view.
+What do you notice first?
+What dollar-earning features seem to fade into the background?
+Acknowledging this helps us to decide what we can do to invite buyers from the street and into your home.
+If your home's exterior isn't up to par with refreshed paint and bright greenery it's time to get those things done.
+Follow the Curb Appeal Checklist and elevate your home's final selling price.

 Setting the Stage